HPM573/HW_04/README.md

 **Problem 2: Probability Transition Matrix (Weight 2)**.
 In many situations, the probability transition matrix is not readily available and we need to calculate it using estimates available to us.
-Use the following estimates to calculate the transition probability matrix of the Markov model you draw for Problem 1:
+Use the following estimates to calculate the transition probability matrix of the Markov model you drew for Problem 1:

 1. For patients in health state 'Well', the annual probability of stroke is 5%.
 2. For patients in health state 'Post-Stroke', the annual probability of stroke is 20%.